microsoft/promptflow/examples/tutorials/e2e-development/chat-with-pdf.md

 ```

 ## Experimentation!!
-Now we've seen how to run tests/evaluations for prompt flow.
-And we have two metrics defined to measure the quality of our chat_with_pdf flow.
-We can try different settings/configurations and run the evaluations, and then compare the metrics to decide a best configuration for production deployment.
+We have now explored how to conduct tests and evaluations for prompt flow.
+Additionally, we have defined two metrics to gauge the performance of our chat_with_pdf flow.
+By trying out various settings and configurations, running evaluations, and then comparing the metrics, we can determine the optimal configuration for production deployment.

-A few things we can try (but not limited to):
+There are several aspects we can experiment with, including but not limited to:

-1. Different prompts for the rewrite_question and/or qna steps
+Varying prompts for the rewrite_question and/or QnA steps.
-2. Different chunk size or chunk overlap in index building
+Adjusting the chunk size or chunk overlap during index building.
-3. Different context limit
+Modifying the context limit.

-These can be controlled through the "config" object in the flow inputs.
-If you want to experiment with #1 (different prompts) you can add properties to the config object to control that behavior - just pointing to different prompt file(s).
+These elements can be managed through the "config" object in the flow inputs.
+If you wish to experiment with the first point (varying prompts), you can add properties to the config object to control this behavior - simply by directing it to different prompt files.

 Take a look at how we experiment with #3 in below test: [test_eval in tests/chat_with_pdf_test.py](../../flows/chat/chat-with-pdf/tests/azure_chat_with_pdf_test.py).
 This test will create 6 runs in total: